 Mostly, however, optimism prevailed.
 Typical of this view is a recent column in The Wall Street Journal.
-There is no sign, says the author, of widespread disorder in either Russia or the other republics, as some have warned; the threat of hunger is imaginary; unemployment is a serious matter, “but is it better to have full employment with half the people doing unproductive or counter-productive things…or to turn them loose to scrounge for a living providing real goods and services?”
+There is no sign, says the author, of widespread disorder in either Russia or the other republics, as some have warned; the threat of hunger is imaginary; unemployment is a serious matter, “but is it better to have full employment with half the people doing unproductive or counter-productive things…or to turn them loose to scrounge for a living providing real goods and services?”2 Other observers have been more restrained, arguing that the Commonwealth has gotten off to a good start, and that with proper support from the West, it is bound to succeed.
+Still others gloated over the end of Gorbachev and extolled his de facto successor, Boris Yeltsin.3

 The climate was rather different in Moscow and other cities that I visited last November.
 The politicians of the new regime were appropriately triumphant.
 Many people, however, talked of another Putsch, perhaps mounted by disgruntled generals.
 The satisfaction with the imminent fall of “the center” was attenuated by the daily economic grind, the hours (three, four, even seven) spent in queues for a loaf of bread or a sack of potatoes, the harrowing absence of basic medications and articles of clothing.
 “Don’t talk to me about politics,” said one Moscow intelligent, who in the past wanted to speak of nothing but.
 “All I can think of these days is whether there’s going to be food on my plate in the evening.”